LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 If desired, you can route the conversation to a different dialog flow *based on whether the upload succeeded or failed*.

-To do this for the success flow, create a dialog that begins with a User Says interaction that matches the pattern `file_upload_success:{your success message}`, for example:
+To do this for the success flow, create a dialog that begins with a Dialog Starter interaction that matches the pattern `file_upload_success:{your success message}`, for example:

 `file_upload_success:Receipt of file is successful`